-Download a PDF copy of the Recency of practice Fact sheet (91.8 KB,PDF)
+Download a PDF copy of the Fact sheet: Recency of practice (91.8 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

 The NMBA’s Registration standard: Recency of practice requires nurses and midwives to have recent experience practising their profession and make sure their profession skills are current and up to date.
-For an individual who is both a nurse and midwife, this applies to their skills and experience in both professions.
+For an individual who is registered as both a nurse and midwife, this applies to their skills and experience in both professions.

 The following questions address common queries that you might have about the Registration standard: Recency of practice.

 Recency of practice means that a nurse or midwife has maintained an adequate connection with, and recent practice in the profession/s since qualifying for, or obtaining registration.

 Practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a health practitioner in their profession.
 Practice in this context is not restricted to the provision of direct clinical care.
 It also includes using professional knowledge (working) in a direct non-clinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on the safe, effective delivery of services in the profession.